fujinami-waseda/ChemRecogELN/README.md

 ## Data location
 Trained models for object detection "yolov8.pt" and action recognition "action_recog.pth" are available on the [online drive](https://drive.google.com/drive/folders/1D28ZecMWVpTYIKpmXMsLwcFxfFQGq56r?usp=sharing).
 Codes and data structure is following.
-Please locate the downloaded models in "./weithgts/detection" and "./weights/action".
+Please prepare "./weights" directory and locate the downloaded models in "./weithgts/detection" and "./weights/action".
 In the current version sample videos should be in root directory "./".
 Sample images for barcode recognition are in ./sample_barcode.

 ```commandline